 Check Your Credit Score

 Your first step is to check your credit score if you haven’t already done so recently.
-This is crucial to getting a lay of the land, and understanding your options.
+You’ll get a better understanding of your options if you do this.
 Good rates and terms will usually require a credit score over 600, at least.

 If your credit score is below 600, or below the minimum credit score requirement for a loan you’d love, consider waiting.
 It will benefit you in the long term if you can improve your credit score before taking out a loan.